simonbw/ld-55/README.md

 # INSERT GAME TITLE HERE

+This repo houses the source code for [our submission to Ludum Dare 55](https://ldjam.com/events/ludum-dare/55/$384591).
+You can play the most recent version [here](https://ld-55.simonbw.com/).

 ## How to run locally

 1. Make sure you have a recent version of [node.js](https://nodejs.org/en) installed